Aratramba/workable-application-form-react/README.md

 The official Workable solution offers some functionality that this library does not.
 This is a list of the things that this library does not offer.

-- Crop images
+- Image crop
-- Fill application from local file, Dropbox or Google Drive
+- Resume parser: Fill application from local file, Dropbox or Google Drive

 ## Installation